Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 Just like how your password makes sure your online accounts are only yours.

-In this guide, we'll discover a simple and safe process for managing authentication in Next.js applications. we’ll set up client-side authentication that doesn’t require a password by using a robust and secure library Auth.js.
+In this guide, we'll discover a simple and safe process for managing authentication in Next.js applications.
+We’ll set up client-side authentication that doesn’t require a password using the robust and secure library Auth.js.

-It will allow users to log in using their social media accounts like Facebook, GitHub, Google, Twitter(X) and so on.
-Once they've successfully signed up, we'll display their profile picture and email, information we'll pull from their social media accounts.
+It will allow users to log in using their social media accounts, such as Facebook, GitHub, Google, Twitter(X), and so on.
+Once they've successfully signed up, we'll display their profile picture and email and pull information from their social media accounts.

 So, let's dive into a step-by-step guide to adding authentication to your Next.js project using Auth.js (NextAuth.js is becoming Auth.js !).